w3f/Grants-Program/applications/metridex-quickscan-polkadot.md

 - As the project grows and usage stabilises, we intend to formalise the legal entity and explore:
   - revenue-sharing arrangements with larger communities,
   - integration partnerships with wallets and dApps,
-  - and potentially additional chains where the same QuickScan model is useful.
+  - and additional grants / co-funding for extending coverage to more chains and features.

-The overall goal is to turn Metridex into a sustainable, chain-agnostic risk and intel product with Polkadot as one of the first-class ecosystems.
+Our long-term intention is to keep Polkadot support first-class and align future roadmap items (more parachains, more signals, better UX) with community feedback.

 ## Referral Program (optional) :moneybag: